gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 ### Multi-Tier Deployment

 In more complex, multi-tiered architectures, your GWT service definitions could simply be lightweight gateways that call through to back-end server environments such as J2EE servers.
-From this perspective, your services can be viewed as the &quot;server half&quot; of your application's user interface.
+From this perspective, your services can be viewed as the "server half" of your application's user interface.
 Instead of being general-purpose, services are created for the specific needs of your user interface.
-Your services become the &quot;front end&quot; to the &quot;back end&quot; classes that are written by stitching together calls to a more general-purpose back-end layer of services, implemented, for example, as a cluster of J2EE servers.
+Your services become the "front end" to the "back end" classes that are written by stitching together calls to a more general-purpose back-end layer of services, implemented, for example, as a cluster of J2EE servers.
 This kind of architecture is appropriate if you require your back-end services to run on a physically separate computer from your HTTP server.